 Hakomi, A Brief History

 Ron Kurtz is the original developer of the Hakomi Method.
-He began leading workshops and trainings in the mid-1970’s.
-He led the first training in the Hakomi Method in 1977.
-In 1981 he founded the Hakomi Institute.
+He began leading workshops and trainings in the mid-1970’s and led the first training in the Hakomi Method in 1977.
+In 1981, he and his colleagues founded the Hakomi Institute.

 The Hakomi Education Network

-The Hakomi Education Network (HEN) is an international group of people dedicated to preserving, developing and teaching Hakomi as created by Ron Kurtz, author of Body-Centered Psychotherapy: the Hakomi Method.
-During his life, Ron had made many changes in his original approach which he came to refer to as “mindfulness-based assisted self discovery”.
+The Hakomi Education Network (HEN) is an international organization dedicated to preserving, developing and teaching Hakomi as created by Ron Kurtz.
+During his life, Ron had made many changes to his original approach which he came to refer to as “mindfulness-based assisted self discovery.”